mscheltienne/meg-tests/doc/meg-triggers.rst

 Triggers from the stimulation PC
 --------------------------------

-The :ref:`stim-pc:Stimulation PC` can send triggers to the 8 first bits of the trigger interface on the main desk, ``STI102``, via a parallel port (DB-25) or via the `Chronos`_ if :ref:`stim-pc:E-Prime` is in-use.
+The :ref:`stimulation PC <stim-pc:Stimulation PC>` can send triggers to the 8 first bits of the trigger interface on the main desk, ``STI102``, via a parallel port (DB-25) or via the `Chronos`_ if :ref:`stim-pc:E-Prime` is in-use.
 You can switch which output is in-use with the switch Chronos/DB-25 on the main desk.

 Parallel Port (DB-25)
 ~~~~~~~~~~~~~~~~~~~~~